openedx/edx-organizations/docs/decisions/0001-phase-in-db-backed-organizations-to-all.rst

 Finally, we will provide an **organization backfill management command** to auto-create all missing organizations and organization-course linkages.
-We will instruct operators to run it as part of the Koa upgrade.
+We will instruct operators to run it as part of the Lilac upgrade.

 Consequences